miravete92/newslettercodingchallenge/README.md

 docker-compose up -d
 ```

-Due to initialization times, private and email service could throw an error when they try to connect to database in it's not already alive.
+Due to initialization times, private and email service could throw an error when they try to connect to database if it's not alive yet.
-Check if these service are alive
+Check if these services are alive
 ```
 docker-compose ps
 ```